vishu-2s/kiro1/docs/WEBAPP_QUICKSTART.md

-# 🚀 Web Application Quick Start Guide
+# 🚀 Spyder Web Application Quick Start Guide

 ## What You Get

-A beautiful, modern web interface for running security analysis with:
+A beautiful, modern web interface for Spyder security analysis with:

 ✅ **3 Analysis Modes**: GitHub repos, local folders, or SBOM files
 ✅ **Live Logs**: Watch the analysis happen in real-time